 Consideration for Entrance Awards is automatically part of the admissions process for all new students.

 Students who wish to have work experience before going into the job market can apply to the MA Co-operative Program.
 In order to qualify, students must complete one semester, be in good academic standing and get the approval of the Graduate Program Director.
-Once accepted into the program, students take two work terms in addition to their academic semesters.
+Once accepted into the program, students take one work term in addition to their academic semesters.

 Seminars organized by the EGSA invite faculty members and graduate students to present their research in economics.
 Advanced MA students are also invited to present their own research poster at the annual Economics Spring Poster Day, which allows students to network with fellow students, faculty and alumni.